harshinidinesh/renewable-energy-economic-impact-project/README.md

 - Ryan Jiang (jiang.ry@husky.neu.edu)
   - Cleaned up data on state renewable energy consumption, production, price, and GDP from 1970-2020
   - Calculated basic statistics and correlation, creating line charts, scatter plots, and bar plots to see which states/regions had the greatest changes in energy prices, consumption, and production over time.
-This also proved hypothesis 2 true: there is a positive correlation between a state's GDP and its energy consumption.
+This also proved our hypothesis true: there is a positive correlation between a state's GDP and its energy consumption.
   - Analyzed the change in renewable energy consumption and production for each state from 1970 onwards, identifying the states with the most significant changes.
   - Determined the top states with the highest ratios of energy consumption and production relative to real GDP.